Dogs are no longer required to be licensed in the City of Homer.

 When owners call to discuss relinquishment, AMP staff will offer tips and alternative options, and if relinquishment appears to be the best option, schedule an admission appointment.
 Owners will be required to fill out an “Owner Relinquish” and “Medical Release” forms.

-We also request owners to fill out a Cat, Dog, or Small Animal Personality Profile.
+We also request owners to fill out a Cat, Dog, or Small Animal Personality Profile, accessible here, or print a hard copy from the links below.
 This helps us to learn more in order to find the right fit for animal and future adoptee.
-We also ask owners to bring any veterinary records they may have or veterinary information, so we can contact to obtain records.
+We also ask owners to bring any veterinary records they may have or veterinary contact information, so we may obtain records from them directly.